phalcon-orphanage/docs/en/db-layer.md

 <a name='logging-statements'></a>
 ## Logging SQL Statements
-Using high-level abstraction components such as `Phalcon\Db` to access a database, it is difficult to understand which statements are sent to the database system. `Phalcon\Logger` interacts with `Phalcon\Db`, providing logging capabilities on the database abstraction layer.
+Using high-level abstraction components such as [Phalcon\Db](api/Phalcon_Db) to access a database, it is difficult to understand which statements are sent to the database system.
+[Phalcon\Logger](api/Phalcon_Logger) interacts with [Phalcon\Db](api/Phalcon_Db), providing logging capabilities on the database abstraction layer.

 ```php
 <?php